In this article

-Developing a one-pager for you audience can be very straightforward and it always starts with understanding your audience and building a narrative to meet the challenges of the advertiser or customer.
+Developing a one-pager for your audience can be very straightforward and it always starts with understanding your audience and building a narrative to meet the challenges of the advertiser or customer

 Dig into the data